 67.06% of Reported NTP Servers Patched After Waves of DRDoS Attacks

-Earlier this month I wrote about how an associate and myself took offensive security measures in order to shutdown the emerging NTP DRDoS threat.
-Today I am happy to announce that of the 2,917 reported NTP servers which were observed as being used in NTP amplification attacks, 1,956 (67.06%) of them have been either shutdown […]
+Earlier this month I wrote about how I took offensive security measures in order to shutdown the emerging NTP DRDoS threat.
+Today I am happy to announce that of the 2,917 reported NTP servers which were observed as being used in NTP amplification attacks, 1,956 (67.06%) of them have been either shutdown or patched to disallow […]

 CloudFlare Hit with 400Gbps NTP Amplification Attack

 CloudFlare & Arbor Networks have both reported the attack against a CloudFlare hosted website reached a peak of between 325Gbps & 400Gbps.
 Previously the largest ever recorded DDoS attack has been against SpamHaus with 300Gbps.

 Dismantling DRDoS Attacks, the Offensive way

 Late 2013/Early 2014 we started noticing a new reflected denial of service attack being used in the wild.
 This has been none other than the NTP amplification attack, which utilizes UDP spoofing to request monlist, which causes the NTPd to send the reply data back to the target host.

 Realm of the Mad God Domain Name Stolen

 Yesterday at around 6:24PM central time, realmofthemadgod.com was hijacked by a group of script kiddies calling themselves swatsec.
 A mibbit chat was embedded to direct visitors to AfraidIRC (and later on Freenode).
 Our staff members at AfraidIRC had to constantly let people visiting know that we are not affiliated with the game or the company […]